-- 1. In Parameters.xml, set the EnrichmentGeocoding attribute of the Process element to ON. - The default value for EnrichmentGeocoding is OFF. - 2.
-To specify the type of geocoding, set the EnrichmentGeocodingType attribute of the Process element to one of the following values: - ARRIVAL_POINT.
+1. In Parameters.xml, set the EnrichmentGeocoding attribute of the Process element to ON.

+The default value for EnrichmentGeocoding is OFF.

+- To specify the type of geocoding, set the EnrichmentGeocodingType attribute of the Process element to one of the following values: - ARRIVAL_POINT.
 To enable arrival point geocoding.
-This is the default value for the EnrichmentGeocodingType attribute. - PARCEL_CENTROID.
-To enable the parcel centroid geocoding. - · ROOFTOP.
-To enable the rooftop geocoding. - · NONE.
+This is the default value for the EnrichmentGeocodingType attribute. - NONE.
 To enable the standard geocoding.